Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.

- 1. Pokemon Moves Reverse-Lookup Tables
+ 1. Pokémon Moves Reverse-Lookup Tables
- 2. Pokemon Abilities Reverse-Lookup Tables
+ 2. Pokémon Abilities Reverse-Lookup Tables
  3. Custom Stat Calculations (EVs, IVs, Base Stats)
  4. Conditional Team Generator (Both Full Teams and VGC Teams)
  5. In-Game Battle Information Dashboard
- 6. Battle Simulatio
+ 6. Battle Simulation Logic (this has been done by other sites already, and is essentially an entire project in and of itself)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyMTUzMDQ3MywtMjQ1ODE3NTIxLC0xMT
+eyJoaXN0b3J5IjpbNDcwMzE5NjkzLC0yNDU4MTc1MjEsLTExMz
-MzNTc4MzksLTI5MTU3MDQwNCwtMTc4MTA4OTY4OSwtMTAwNTQw
+M1NzgzOSwtMjkxNTcwNDA0LC0xNzgxMDg5Njg5LC0xMDA1NDAy
-MjkzNywtMjAzNjg2MzE5MCwtMTk1MDczMzM0NiwtMTQ3OTI0OT
+OTM3LC0yMDM2ODYzMTkwLC0xOTUwNzMzMzQ2LC0xNDc5MjQ5Mj
-I1OCwtMTYyNzg3NTQ1OCwtMTEyNDM1NjQ5NywtNTQxMzYzMzQ4
+U4LC0xNjI3ODc1NDU4LC0xMTI0MzU2NDk3LC01NDEzNjMzNDgs
-LC0xMDQ1MzU5MzYwLDE1OTEwMjE3MiwxNTIyNzQ0MTU4XX0=
+LTEwNDUzNTkzNjAsMTU5MTAyMTcyLDE1MjI3NDQxNThdfQ==
 -->